switters/truth/README.md

 ssot is a tiny library for bringing together command-line-supplied config variables with environment variables from various sources into one immutable object, one single source of truth.

+Benefits:

+1. A uniform way to access a unified, immutable list of your env vars/cli args from anywhere in your app.
+2. Rapid modification of env vars from the command-line without reaching into your env files, for example: tweaking DB connections params while speed testing.

 Readme clarity: wip.

 # Sources